Roles and responsibilities

 Potential Impact Classifications (PICs)

-In the case of a dam being commissioned after 13 May 2024, then it must be classified within 3 months of the dam being commissioned.
+For dams commissioned on or after 13 May 2024, dam owners must provide a dam classification certificate to the relevant regional authority within 3 months of the dam being commissioned.

 PIC assessments do not need to be completed by, or under the supervision of, a Recognised Engineer.
 The regulations allow for anyone to carry out PIC assessments, not just Recognised Engineers.
 The role of the Recognised Engineer is specifically to audit and certify PIC assessments.

-The Building Act allows an owner to complete the PIC assessment themselves, although in practice this work is likely to be completed by a technical practitioner, based on already existing information.
-For example, information in existing building consent documents, site measurements supplied by the dam owner, or downstream features identified from a desktop assessment.
+The Building Act 2004 allows an owner to complete the PIC assessment themselves, although in practice this work is likely to be completed by a technical practitioner, based on already existing information.
+For example, existing information may be found in building consent documents, site measurements supplied by the dam owner, or downstream features identified from a desktop assessment.

 For more complex dams, or for people who don’t have the ability to complete the classification themselves, a technical practitioner may assist the dam owner.
 Alternatively, the technical practitioner may complete the PIC assessment.
 The dam owner will then need to engage a Recognised Engineer to audit and certify the PIC.